ApolloAuto/apollo/docs/08_Planning/parking_scenario.md

 Apollo planning is scenario based, where each driving use case is treated as a different driving scenario.

-There are three scenairos, park and go, pull over and valet parking, which related to park planning.
+There are three scenarios, park and go, pull over and valet parking, which related to park planning.

 1. park and go: the park and go scenario was designed to handle curb side parking, planning a new trajectory to the next destination and then driving along that trajectory.
 This scenario is extremely useful in situations like curb-side delivery or passenger pickup or drop-off.